-TIME: M periods 7-8, W period 7
+TIME: M periods 8-10

 PLACE: TUR 1208H

-INSTRUCTOR: David Daegling, B376 Turlington Hall (352) 294-7603 daegling@ufl.edu Office Hours: M 4:00-5:00 PM; F 1:00 - 3:00.
+INSTRUCTOR: David Daegling, B376 Turlington Hall (352) 294-7603 daegling@ufl.edu Office Hours: MF 10:30 - 11:30 AM; W 1:00 - 2:00.

 COURSE OBJECTIVES: This course provides a practical, problem-based approach to data analysis in the field of biological anthropology.
 Primary objectives include learning skills for informed application of parametric, nonparametric and resampling approaches to statistical inference, as well as an understanding of effective communication of quantitative data.
 A basic familiarity with statistics is assumed.
-There is no textbook for the course, but we will review papers in the primary literature as exemplars of statistical application (or misapplication) for some topics.
+There is no specific textbook for the course, but we will review papers in the primary literature as exemplars of statistical application (or misapplication) for some topics.
 We will use the open-source platform R for statistical analyses.
-You may wish to consult some of the many published and online resources for R to familiarize yourself with its applications.
-This course is not designed to provide background in statistical theory.
+You may wish to consult some of the many published and online resources for R to familiarize yourself with its applications, including the recommended readings from ebooks by Dalgaard and Zuur (available free through UF Libraries).
+Emphasis is on statistical applications to research problems rather than statistical theory.